vexx-sm/TF2-Team-Radar/README.md

 ## Installation

 1. Download the latest `team_radar.smx` from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page.

-2. Place it in your plugins folder `addons/sourcemod/plugins`.
+	- Place it in your plugins folder `addons/sourcemod/plugins`.

+2. Download the latest `tf2_team_radar.cfg` from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page.
+	- Place it in your configs folder `addons/sourcemod/configs`.

 3. Reload the plugin or restart your server.

 ## Configuration